Campaign Resources

 Animal Cruelty and Welfare Obligations

 Mother pigs are confined in cages where they cannot turn around, lie comfortably, or build nests.
-Mating stalls are limited to three hours, yet the National Animal Welfare Advisory Committee (NAWAC) has repeatedly advised that pigs should never be confined for mating.
+Mating stalls are also used, yet the National Animal Welfare Advisory Committee (NAWAC) has repeatedly advised that pigs should never be confined for mating.
 These cages cause physical injury, mental distress, and long-term suffering.

 The Animal Welfare Act 1999 requires owners to prevent unnecessary pain and distress.
 Caging mother pigs breaches this obligation.
 The 2015 Amendment explicitly aimed to end non-compliant practices, including cages.
 The High Court in SAFE & NZALA v Minister (2020) ruled that “farrowing crates” are unlawful and invalid.